ashiskumarnahak/knovator-technologies/README.md

-# Knovator Technologies - Full Stack App CI/CD Pipeline
+# Knovator Technologies - Game Shop Management System

 This project demonstrates a full-stack web application (Node.js backend + React frontend) with automated CI/CD using **Jenkins**, **PM2**, and **GitHub**.
 It is container-ready and can be deployed in a production environment with minimal changes.